Pietro Leoni: Later life

 Following his return to Italy, Fr.
 Leoni lived for a time at the Russicum, but, according to Fr.
 Constantin Simon, "even extreme resilience has its limits."
 Severely traumatized by his experiences in the Gulag, Fr.
 Leoni distrusted Russicum students who had lived in Soviet Russia and suspected them of being assassins for the KGB.
 Fr.
 Leoni also sharply opposed the efforts by the Russicum's then Rector, Fr.
 Bohumíl-Feofil Horáček, S.J., to rehabilitate the Moscow Patriarchate in the eyes of Catholics in the West.
 Fr.
 Leoni, who believed the Moscow Patriarchate to be "a mere instrument of the Atheist State", openly heckled Fr.
 Horáček whenever he spoke of these views publicly and also gave media interviews expounding his own views.

 In response, the Society of Jesus transferred Fr.
-Leoni to write his memoir Spio dei Vaticano at the Jesuit houses in Florence and Cesena.
+Leoni to write his memoir "Spia del Vaticano!" at the Jesuit houses in Florence and Cesena.
 After his memoir was published in 1959, Fr.
 Leoni, who wished to work as a missionary in the Russian diaspora, was assigned to Canada.

 Fr.
 Leoni served as pastor of the Russian Catholic parish of the Presentation of Our Lady in Jerusalem in Montreal, where he also worked at the Catholic hospital dedicated to St. Frances Cabrini.

 On 3 November 1974, Fr.
-Leoni responded to recent efforts by Feminists to pass legislation aimed against workers at Catholic hospitals by giving an interview over Canadian radio, "in which he clearly and unambiguously defended", the teachings of the Roman Catholic Church on human sexuality.
+Leoni responded to recent efforts since the Quiet Revolution by feminists to pass legislation aimed against workers at Catholic hospitals by giving an interview over Canadian radio, "in which he clearly and unambiguously defended", the teachings of the Roman Catholic Church on human sexuality.

 Death and legacy

 Fr.
 Pietro Leoni died of a heart attack while swimming in a Canadian lake on July 26, 1995.
 He was 86 years old.

 Following his death, the Russian Catholic parish of the Presentation of the Blessed Virgin in Jerusalem was closed down permanently by Fr.
 Leoni's Ecclesiastical superiors in the Roman Catholic Archdiocese of Montreal.
 The church building has since been given to the Chaldean Catholic Eparchy of Mar Addai of Toronto and is currently in use as Sts.
 Martyrs of the East Chaldean Catholic Church.

 Since the collapse of the Soviet Union, Fr.
-Leoni's memoir of the Gulag, Spio dei Vaticano, has been translated from Italian to Russian and published.
+Leoni's memoir of the Gulag, "Spia del Vaticano!", has been translated from Italian to Russian and published.
 It has yet to the translated, however, into English.